 So, for example, if you’re about to have a major medical surgery, you might consider waiting until it’s over to include the medical bills as part of your bankruptcy plan.
 Talk to a professional to see the eligibility requirements.
 Luxury items charged right before a bankruptcy filing, for example, likely won’t be included as part of your debt discharge.

 Changes in Bankruptcy Law

 Before getting started, it’s important to note the changes that went into effect in 2005 under the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA).
 While the changes don’t affect some people applying for bankruptcy, they may affect others.

 Federal bankruptcy laws require mandatory credit counseling to make sure you fully understand the consequences of declaring bankruptcy.
 It also created stricter eligibility requirements for Chapter 7 bankruptcies.
-For Chapter 13 bankruptcies, the law requires tax returns and proof of income.
+For Chapter 13 bankruptcy filings, the law requires tax returns and proof of income.

 An informed decision begins with understanding bankruptcy laws, the bankruptcy process, and what has changed.
-It’s important to better understand these changes before you make any final decisions.
+It’s essential to better understand these changes before you make any final decisions.

 Filing Under Chapter 7 or Chapter 13

 Understanding how bankruptcy works means understanding the process and laws related to Chapters 7 and 13 of the Bankruptcy Code.
 Depending on the details of your situation, you might be eligible to file under Chapter 7 or Chapter 13.
 Which route you choose has a lot to do with your income and what assets you want to keep.